samyerkes/t4-cli/README.md

 Command architecture inspired by the [WP-CLI](https://wp-cli.org/) and [AWS-CLI](https://docs.aws.amazon.com/cli/index.html) projects.

+The focus of this tool is the management of the SiteManager CMS from Terminalfour.
+No one wants to create content from a CLI, that sounds awful.

 | Command              | Description                                    | Arguments                            | Flags                                     | Default Format |
 | -------------------- |------------------------------------------------|--------------------------------------|-------------------------------------------|----------------|
 | t4 about             | Get details about the application, host and os |                                      | --fields --format                         | Table          |